LukeShu/leaguer/doc/Sprint3-Retrospective.md

 ## Search (#search)

-Search was given its own controller, and a static page callled "go.html.erb".
-The search controller essentially took the query, and made an SQL call to the users database and the tournaments dadtabase.
-We've moved the tournament and player display methods so that the search would display players and tournaments in the same way that they've been displaying in their respective "index.html.erb" page.
-Advanced search was added so that users could search tournaments by their game type.
+A basic SearchController and simple view were implemented.
+The search controller took the query, and queried the "name" columns in the user and tournament database tables.
+An "advanced" search mode allows filtering tournaments by game type.
+We would like to be able to search based on other parameters and settings of the tournament, and other user attributes.

+To more easily render the search results, we moved the tournament and player display blocks from their respective index pages to be shared, to display them consistently, and avoid code duplication.

 ## Email verification (#email-varify)